salaboy/extending-k8s-with-spring-cloud/README.md

 ```

-Then push the docker image to be available in hub.docker.com, you will need a Docker Hub and replace **salaboy** with your user name.
+Then push the docker image to be available in hub.docker.com.
+> You will need a Docker Hub and replace **salaboy** with your user name.
 You might also need to do docker login before push.

 ```
 docker push salaboy/example-service-a:0.0.1